 I appreciate your page that lists discredited arguments for young earth Creation.
 Some of them are ones I employed recently in sharing my faith and I do not want to perpetuate error.

-Some creationists believe that the scientific assault on the Bible did not begin with biological evolution, but with the acceptance of the geokinetic theory centuries ago.
+Some creationists believe that the scientific assault on the Bible did not begin with biological evolution, but with the acceptance of the geokinetic theory.

 Christians are called on to believe—but that means believing God’s Word, not uncritically believing everything we hear or read, no matter how sensationally it appears to bolster our faith.

-What then is the massive boat-shaped formation which rests at 6,300 feet above sea level in Eastern Turkey, about 12–15 miles (15–24 kilometres) from the summit of Greater Mount Ararat?
+What is the massive boat-shaped formation that rests at 6,300 feet above sea level in Eastern Turkey, about 12–15 miles from the summit of Greater Mount Ararat?

 You can’t always know whether something is true or not.
 But you can at least be like the Bereans in Acts 17 and search the Scriptures to see if such things are so.

 Much information over the past 40 years or so indicates that the remains of Noah’s Ark may still exist on Mount Ararat in eastern Turkey.

 Despite the large number of cartoons and the almost universally accepted tradition, Eve did not eat an apple.
 Why then is it so popular to believe that she did?